Underground Lovers: 2000–present

 Early in 2023 Bennie and Giarrusso created a spin-off group Underground Lovers Moda Discoteca (ULMD) with Argiro, Matthew Sigley (the Earthmen, the Lovetones, Greenhouse) and Mat Watson (Free Fields, Other Places, Taipan Tiger Girls).
 They played shows in Melbourne and Sydney, providing "electronically infused" versions of Underground Lovers' material.
 ULMD returned for another show in December of that year.
 In August 2024 ULMD announced they were due to support United Kingdom visitors OMD on their February 2025 Australian tour.
-Drummer Richard John Andrew (16 August 1966–30 October 2024) died, at the age of 58, after being diagnosed with lung cancer.
+Drummer Richard John Andrew (16 August 1966 – 30 October 2024) died, at the age of 58, after being diagnosed with lung cancer.
 He was survived by his wife.

 Related projects

-After their break up in 2002 Glenn Bennie began an ongoing solo project, GB3, in 2003 with collaborator Tim Prince and various vocalists or musicians, which has includied Philippa Nihill.
-Rubber Records released GB3's albums, Circlework (October 2003 and Emptiness Is Our Business(August 2006).
+After their break up in 2002 Glenn Bennie began an ongoing solo project, GB3, in 2003 with collaborator Tim Prince and various vocalists or musicians, which has included Philippa Nihill.
+Rubber Records released GB3's albums, Circlework (October 2003) and Emptiness Is Our Business(August 2006).
 The latter used more collaborators, Sarah Blasko, Steve Kilbey, Stephen Cummings, Grant McLennan, ex-Frente! vocalist Angie Hart, Sianna Lee from Love Outside Andromeda, and Adalita from Magic Dirt.
 Their third album, Damaged/Controlled (2010), was co-written and recorded with Kilbey, while Nihill provided vocals for "Nectarine", which was promoted by an animated video, created by Maurice Argiro.

 Vincent Giarrusso created a new band, Mist and Sea in 2007 with Cailan Burns and Jason Sweeney of Pretty Boy Crossover.
 Their album, Unless, was released by Popfrenzy in July 2007.
 Giarrusso also performed live, at that time, with another band, Raining Ropes, alongside former members of Bergerac and the Paradise Motel, but they issued no recordings.
 In 2009, Giarrusso performed two shows in Melbourne with a group, Underground Lovers in LA, which included bassist Todd Hutchinson, cellist and keyboardist Zoe Barry, guitarist Jed Palmer and drummer Steve Griffiths from the Hope Diamond.
 They provided a selection of Underground Lovers material.

 Philippa Nihill released her debut EP in 1996 and followed with a studio album, A Little Easy (2000).
 She also collaborated with Irish singer and filmmaker Paula Kehoe in a duo, Saoi which issued an album, This Drowning Is Dreaming, in December 2006.
 Nihill's second solo album is Find Her Way (2023).
 In January 2025 Bernie issued a solo album, Juno Low.
 Arun Kendall of Backseat Mafia observed, "[it's] filled with shimmering guitars and a motorik beat, delivering melodic pieces that are luminescent and grand, creating a sense of euphoria with its vibrant pulse."